Data Management Plans

 A data management plan (DMP) documents how you will collect, record, and protect your data to ensure its future usability.
 Even if a proposal does not require a DMP, Smithsonian strongly recommends that our researchers create a planning document before starting any project that will create digital research data.
 DMPs are valuable tools for addressing issues that affect not only collection and use, but also the long-term viability of your data.
 They generally include details such as how the data will be collected, any data and metadata standards that will be used, how the data will be stored and protected from loss, and plans for sharing the data, including any restrictions on such sharing or use.
 It also outlines roles and responsibilities throughout the data’s lifecycle.

 - provide continuity on projects if staff join or leave.

 - allow for future validation or reproduction of results.

 - enable citation of your data that can increase the visibility and impact of your work.

-The Best Practices for Planning and Creating Data Management Plans (below) contains a detailed checklist that can help create a custom plan, as well as having links to requirements from specific funders, and boilerplate that can be used in NSF plans if you plan to deposit your data in one of the two SI repositories, SRO and SIdora.
+Best Practices for Planning and Creating Data Management Planscontains a detailed checklist that can help create a custom plan, as well as having links to requirements from specific funders, and boilerplate that can be used to meet funder requirement and/or if you plan to deposit your data in one of the SI repositories.

 - Any researcher at the Smithsonian can create an account and login to the DMPTool by selecting "Smithsonian Institution" from the list of institutions and then using their SI network username and password.